cgg3a/Bicycle-Accident-Project-2025/README.txt

 These are files from a research project by Caleb Griffy analyzing bicycle crashes in Chicago.
-For more information on how this data was collected and how it was used, please read the attached paper.
+For more information on how this data was collected and how it was used, please read the paper.
 For a brief overview on what each file in this repository was for:

 1) Data was collected from these sources as of April 11th, 2025: